 She loves Spicy food.

-She has a three-legged Mini Pinscher Rat Terrier mixed dog named Chikara and an Australian Kelpi dog named Cholula.
+She has a small Terrier mixe named Lil Peanut, a three-legged Mini Pinscher Rat Terrier mixed dog named Chikara and an Australian Kelpi dog named Cholula.

 She attended San Francisco's School Of The Arts High School in Dance.

 She studied Hapkido, Tae Kwon Do and Capoeira in her childhood and teen years.

 She appeared in her first commercial for FOX television at the age of seven.

 She attended the Barbizon Modeling school in San Francisco at the age of seven.